-Calendar apps for Windows 10
+Calendar apps for Windows 11/10

-This app by Microsoft Corporation is company recommended app for users using Windows PC’s.
+This app by Microsoft Corporation is the company’s recommended app for users using Windows 10 PCs.
 It’s the most downloaded calendar app on the Microsoft store.
 While many might question its need when we have Outlook.
 However, the advantages of the Mail and Calendar app over Outlook are:

 - It’s light.
 Mail and Calendar doesn’t need as much space as Outlook.

 - It’s a separate entity.
 The app doesn’t need to be installed as a part of the Office package.

 However, the app allows you to manage your emails (as on OWA) and the calendar, unlike Outlook which has wider functionality.
 The Mail and Calendar app allows most popular email clients but we can’t include all email clients much unlike Outlook.
 Get this app from the Microsoft store here.

 A noticeable fact is that users prefer simple and easy-to-use calendar apps over flashy ones.
 After Microsoft’s Mail and Calendar app, One Calendar is the most downloaded calendar app on the Microsoft store.
 It allows syncing calendars set with popular email clients like Google, iCloud, Live, Outlook, etc. The app is way lighter than its counterparts and works well.
 Get it from the Microsoft Store here.

 3] Event Calendar: